Kurfürstendamm: History

 In 1913 the new Marmorhaus cinema opened.
 A number of major film premieres were held here during the silent era.

 Especially during the "Golden Twenties" the Kurfürstendamm area of the "New West" was a centre of leisure and nightlife in Berlin, an era that ended with the Great Depression and the Nazi Machtergreifung in 1933.
-On Sep 12, 1931, radical antisemite, Nazi Wolf-Heinrich Graf von Helldorff organized a riot, about a thousand men appeared from within the crowd on the streets and started attacking people whom they believed to be Jewish.
+On Sep 12, 1931, radical antisemite Nazi Wolf-Heinrich Graf von Helldorff organized a riot, about a thousand men appeared from within the crowd on the streets and started attacking people whom they believed to be Jewish.

 On July 15, 1935, about 200 Nazi Storm Troopers went on a sadistic attack, in "the most brutal anti-Jewish manifestation since Hitler's rise to power," with Hitler's instigation, and Nazi-managed press blaming the victims.
 Varian Fry, an American journalist and future Righteous Among the Nations, witnessed the brutality and was inspired to become an "ardent anti-Nazi."
+Leon Milton Birkhead, an American minister visiting Berlin, also witnessed the brutality and dedicated the rest of his life to fighting fascism and antisemitism.
 The shops and businesses owned by Jewish tradespeople became the target of several pogroms, culminating in the "Reichskristallnacht" of 9 November 1938.
 In World War II the boulevard suffered severe damage from air raids and the Battle of Berlin.

 Nevertheless, after the war rebuilding started quickly, and when Berlin was separated into East and West Berlin, the Kurfürstendamm became the leading commercial street of West Berlin in its Wirtschaftswunder days.
 For that reason, too, John F. Kennedy's tour of West Berlin on June 26, 1963, included a portion of it.
 A few years later, the Kurfürstendamm became the site of protests and major demonstrations by the German student movement.
 On 11 April 1968, spokesman Rudi Dutschke was shot in the head while leaving the office of the Sozialistischer Deutscher Studentenbund on Kurfürstendamm No. 140.

 After German reunification the Kurfürstendamm had to compete with central places like Potsdamer Platz, Friedrichstraße, and Alexanderplatz, which led to the closing of numerous cafés and cinemas.
 It retained the character of a flâneur and upscale shopping street as the western continuation of the Tauentzienstraße with its large department stores.

 The globally unique international art project United Buddy Bears was presented in Berlin on the Kurfürstendamm during the summer of 2011.